AndersenLab/dry-guide/docs/rockfish/rf-intro.md

 ## Introduction

-The Andersen Lab makes use of Quest, the supercomputer at Northwestern.
-Take some time to read over the overview of what Quest is, what it does, how to use it, and how to sign up:
+The Andersen Lab makes use of Rockfish, the computer cluster Johns Hopkins, a part of MARCC.
+Take some time to read over the overview of what Rockfish is, what it does, how to use it, and how to sign up:

 __[Rockfish Documentation](https://www.arch.jhu.edu/guide)__

 !!!
 Note
 	New to the command line?
-Check out the [quick and dirty bash intro](bash.md) or [this introduction](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) first!
+Check out the [quick and dirty bash intro](knowledge_base/bash.md) or [this introduction](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) first!

 ## New Users

 To gain access to Rockfish:

-Register new user by requesting allocation and security group access to Erik.
+Register new user by requesting allocation and security group access to eande106.

 ## Signing into Rockfish